 To determine users across apps, CARBON™ uses device specific advertising identifier provided by the mobile OS, known as IDFA on the iOS and AAID on Android.

 For your app to use these advertising identifiers, the following OS versions are required:

-For each method of implementing pixels in mobile apps described in this document, a developer will need to know the following.
+For each method of implementing snippet in mobile apps described in this document, a developer will need to know the following.

 |ifa||Required||IDFA iOS (apple devices) or AAID for Android devices||String|

 |ADDITIONAL_PARAMETERS||Optional||Additional information to send to TerminalOne at the time of pixel fire.||String.
 URL-encoded string of parameters (e.g. "v1=data1&v2=data2&s1=data3")|

 To fire CARBON™ pixel on iOS devices without SDK, do the following in your app’s code:

 To fire the CARBON™ pixel on Android devices, follow these steps in your app’s code.

 If you have any questions on how to integrate CARBON™ snippet in your app, please feel free to contact us at email@example.com.